passportxyz/passport/schemas/README.md

 This is only needed to make changes to the model used by the app.
 A hex-encoded 32-byte `SEED` environment variable must be present to create a key DID for the model when running the script.

+Set the `CERAMIC_CLIENT_URL` environment variable to change the Ceramic node to run against - the scripts will default to `http://localhost:7007` if not provided.

 ## License

 Apache-2.0 OR MIT